confidoinstitute/confido1/ARCHITECTURE.md

 censor.
 As the subscription channel is refreshed, before the data is sent to the client, it is censored, receiving only the relevant subset of this state.

-The (censored) global state has its dedicated subscription channel, which also handles other functions:

-- Version management: If the server's version differs from the client, the client is notified and completely reloads itself.
-- Session creation: A new client starts their session by subscribing to the global state.
+The censored (global) state is sent to the client via a subscription channel and most data modifications server-side refresh it.

+Parts of the global state are not sent by this channel as they would require to send too much data.
+Instead, these parts may be obrained by the secondary subscription channels.
+These channels handle the state censorship on their own.

 ### Instance configuration

 Each Confido instance may have its static configuration.
 This configuration can be changed only by fully restarting the server.

+This static configuration is handled by Environment variables.
+Their meaning is documented in `config.example`.

 ## Data model

-The Confido data is made up of *entities* and auxilliary data.
+The Confido data is made up primarily of *entities*.
 The entities can be referred to by other objects or used as indices.
-Auxilliary data exist either as singleton objects, or are indexed by an entity.
-Data is considered immutable.
+All data is considered immutable.

 Each entity contains a unique string `id` which is used as its identifier.
 Any reference to this entity is then done via this `id`.
 If an entity needs to be referenced, there must exist a source of data containing the index of these entites.

-In general, this index exists in the (censored) global state.
+In general, this index currently exists in the (censored) global state.
 Then, if we wish to obtain the entity from its reference, this index is looked up.

 ### Persistence